tnrich/fuse-box-create-react-app/packages/fuse-box-react-scripts/template/README.md

 }
 ```

-Webpack finds all relative module references in CSS (they start with `./`) and replaces them with the final paths from the compiled bundle.
+FuseBox finds all relative module references in CSS (they start with `./`) and replaces them with the final paths from the compiled bundle.
 If you make a typo or accidentally delete an important file, you will see a compilation error, just like when you import a non-existent JavaScript module.
-The final filenames in the compiled bundle are generated by Webpack from content hashes.
-If the file content changes in the future, Webpack will give it a different name in production so you don’t need to worry about long-term caching of assets.
+The final filenames in the compiled bundle are generated by FuseBox from content hashes.
+If the file content changes in the future, FuseBox will give it a different name in production so you don’t need to worry about long-term caching of assets.

-Please be advised that this is also a custom feature of Webpack.
+Please be advised that this is also a custom feature of FuseBox.

 **It is not required for React** but many people enjoy it (and React Native uses a similar mechanism for images).<br>
 An alternative way of handling static assets is described in the next section.